 - Next, you want to sand the treads to get the wood clean and smooth: Use a belt sander with 60 or 80 grit sandpaper, and you will need to hand-sand to get in the corners.
 Aim for an even finish.

 - You should also sand the risers and sideboards/trim before any painting begins.

 You could skip this step if you want just the natural oil finish which will bring out the wood grain and detail.
 Stain's purpose is really just to add color and will not affect the durability of the final product.
-It is also possible to get 2-in-1 stain and finish products, though use these with caution.
+It is also possible to get a 2-in-1 stain and finish products, though use these with caution.
 It's better to get separate products for each step.

 Applying the Stain and Finish